mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 and ``h5netcdf`` library as the backend.

 The ``h5netcdf`` library is not compatible with the NetCDF3 format.
-If you want to use it please make sure to install the ``netcdf4`` library:
+If you need to save files in NetCDF3 format please just manually install ``netcdf4`` library:

 .. code-block:: bash